Scalabrone

 The three grape varieties - Cabernet Sauvignon, Merlot e Syrah – were picked and fermented separately.
 The grapes were delicately destemmed, given a soft pressing, and then sent to the press for a brief low temperature period of skin contact, approximately three to five hours, in order to obtain a must rich in aromatic precursors.
 After pressing, the must went into stainless steel fermentation tanks where it was fermented at a temperature held to 61° Fahrenheit (16° centigrade).
 The various lots were carefully and systematically evaluated and then assembled.
 The bottling took place in the month of January, 2018.

-The Guado al Tasso estate is located in the small but prestigious Bolgheri DOC appellation on the coast of Upper Maremma, about one hundred kilometers southwest of Florence.
-This appellation has a relatively recent history as it was established in 1994 but has gained worldwide recognition as a new reference point in the international oenological scene.
-The estate covers an area of 1000 hectares (2500 acres), about 320 (790 acres) of which are planted with vines.
-The remainder is richly covered with wheat fields, sunflowers and olive groves, set in a beautiful plain encircled by rolling hillsides known as the “Bolgheri amphitheater” due to its particular shape.
-Guado al Tasso’s vineyards are planted to Cabernet Sauvignon, Merlot, Syrah, Cabernet Franc, Petit Verdot and Vermentino grapes; this last cultivated with both with white and red varieties.
-The nearby sea provides a mild climate with constant breezes mitigate summer heat and alleviate harsh winter weather, maintaining a clear sky and a high level of sunlight exposure.
-The vineyard, as well as the wine, takes its name from a bandit named “Scalabrone” who roamed this area in the early 1800’s, a local Robin Hood who raided the ships in Bolgheri’s old canal harbor.
+Tenuta Guado al Tasso is located in the small but prestigious Bolgheri DOC appellation on the coast of Upper Maremma, about one hundred kilometers southwest of Florence.
+This appellation has a relatively recent history, having been established in 1994, yet it has gained worldwide recognition as a new reference point in the international wine scene.
+Tenuta Guado al Tasso extends over approximately 320 hectares of vineyards set within a beautiful plain surrounded by rolling hills, known as the “Bolgheri amphitheater” for its distinctive shape.
+The estate’s vineyards are planted predominantly with Cabernet Sauvignon, Merlot, Cabernet Franc, Syrah and Vermentino, the latter cultivated in both white- and red-berried forms.
+There is also a small presence of Grenache, Petit Verdot, Viognier and Sémillon.
+The nearby sea provides a mild climate with constant breezes that mitigate summer heat and alleviate harsh winter weather, maintaining clear skies and a high level of sunlight exposure.
+The wine takes its name from the bandit “Scalabrone,” who lived in this area in the early 1800s, a local Robin Hood figure who raided ships in Bolgheri’s ancient canal harbor.

 A light peony pink in color, the wine offers a rich and intense nose of ripe fruit, cherries and raspberries, along with well integrated, subtle, and lively hints of herbs.
 The palate is fresh and balanced with a fruity and persistent aftertaste.